Capstone-Projecto/main-growthy/README.md

 **Description :**

-> Retrieves a user’s profile by ID
+> Retrieves the profile of a specific user by their ID.

+**URL Parameters :**

+- id   : The ID of the user

 **Response :**

 - Status Code : 200 (OK)
-- Body		      : JSON object containing the user’s profile, including associated financial dashboards.
+- Body		      : User object, including associated financial dashboard data.

 **Error Response :**

 - Status Code : 404 (Not Found)
 - Body		      : Error message if the user with the specified ID was not found.

 <br>